azadehsaf/Pipeline_resistotype/README.md

  [tab]2502034815OLL_lib : 2502034815OLL_lib

-# Runnin on Computing Cloud:
+# Output Files and Format
 All result is availabe in "output_folder" given in config.yaml file.

 For each sample the is a result folder placed in "output_folder".